Moganite: Structural information

 The main infrared spectroscopy (IR) differences between moganite and α-quartz occur in the wavenumber region below 650 cm−1.
 Above this wavenumber, the frequencies of Si–O stretching vibrations of moganite are almost identical to those of quartz.
 Additional moganite bands were recorded near 165, 207, 296, 343, 419, 576, and 612 cm−1.

 Structural phase transition

 Synchrotron X-ray powder diffraction data for moganite from 100 to 1354 K has revealed a reversible phase transition from space group I2/a to Imab at approximately 570 K.

 The in-situ Fourier transform infrared spectroscopy shows that while the thermal responses of H2O and OH in moganite display similarities to agate, the spectra are not completely identical.
-Absorptions in the O–H stretching region reveal that dehydration and dehydroxylation is a multistage process.
+Absorptions in the O–H stretching region reveal that the process of dehydration and dehydroxylation has multiple stages.
 Although hydrogen loss starts below 400–500 K, hydrous species may well remain in moganite even at 1060 K.